-Rep. Fortenberry to resign after being found guilty of lying to FBI
+Rep. Jeff Fortenberry resigns after being found guilty of lying to FBI

 “It has been my honor to serve with you in the United States House of Representatives,” Fortenberry wrote.
 “It has been my pleasure to call many of you friends.
 May God bless you as you labor for the good of our country, help those in need, and strive for what is right and just.”

+In a statement posted on his website, Fortenberry, who took office in 2005, told his constituents that “due to the difficulties of my current circumstances, I can no longer serve you effectively.”

 Fortenberry’s charges stem from a 2016 fundraiser held in Glendale, Calif., for the congressman’s reelection.
-There, Fortenberry received donations totaling $30,200 from Gilbert Chagoury, a wealthy Nigerian business executive of Lebanese descent who used other people as conduits to make the contributions, the U.S. Attorney’s Office for the Central District of California announced in October.
+There, Fortenberry received donations totaling $30,200 from Gilbert Chagoury, a wealthy Nigerian business executive of Lebanese descent who used other people as conduits to make the contributions, the U.S. attorney’s office for the Central District of California announced in October.

 Foreign nationals are prohibited from donating to candidates running for federal office in the United States.
 It is also illegal to disguise a donor’s identity through third-party contributions.

 Fortenberry was convicted of one count of scheming to falsify and conceal material facts and two counts of making false statements to federal investigators.
 Each of the counts carries a maximum penalty of five years in federal prison.
+Felons are eligible to run for and serve in Congress.

 Fortenberry’s week-long trial in Los Angeles concluded with a guilty verdict announced after two hours of deliberations on Thursday, the Associated Press reported.

+“After learning of illegal contributions to his campaign, the congressman repeatedly chose to conceal the violations of federal law to protect his job, his reputation and his close associates,” U.S. Attorney Tracy L. Wilkison said in a statement Thursday.
+“The lies in this case threatened the integrity of the American electoral system and were designed to prevent investigators from learning the true source of campaign funds.”

 The congressman — who has maintained his innocence since being charged in October — said he planned to appeal the verdict.
-His defense team argued that authorities had used deceptive investigative tactics to indict the congressman.
+His defense team had argued that authorities had used deceptive investigative tactics to indict the congressman.

 House leadership, however, called for his resignation after the conviction.